murilo-cunha/faster-python-with-friends/presentation/slides.md

 - [Cython 3.0 recently released!](https://github.com/cython/cython/milestone/58) 🎉
 - Transpile Python to C extensions (that can be used in Python again)
-- Aims to be a Superset of Python
+- Aims to be a superset of Python
 	- `cdef`, `cimport`, ...
 - Also possible to [augment `.py` with Cython types](https://cython.readthedocs.io/en/latest/src/tutorial/pure.html?highlight=526#augmenting-pxd)
 - Allows [bypassing the GIL](https://cython.readthedocs.io/en/latest/src/tutorial/pure.html?highlight=526#managing-the-global-interpreter-lock)